Yazed7Aljuhani/Linux-editing-working-with-files/README.md

 ## Submission:

-- After finishing the task take screen shot of the /tmp/company.backups .
+- After finishing the task take screen shot of the  .
-- Then decompress one of the backups folders then take screen shot of the content of the decompressed folder.
+- Then take screen shot of the two .
-- Then take screen shot of the two cron jobs.
+- Then take screen shot of the two .
 - Then upload the 3 pictures to the forked repo and then create a pull request.

 ----------------------------------------------------------------